 - Gynecology – infertility, endometriosis, hot flashes/night sweats, menstrual irregularities

-Before moving to the Boston area, I had a private practice offering acupuncture and Chinese herbal medicine in Connecticut (Glastonbury and Old Saybrook).
+Before moving to New Orleans, I had a private practice offering acupuncture and Chinese herbal medicine in Connecticut (Glastonbury and Old Saybrook) and the greater Boston area.
 I have interrupted my clinical practice twice, first to pursue advanced studies in Chinese herbal medicine in Taiwan and China and second to work directly with Chinese herbs (purchasing, quality testing, and inventory management) at a Chinese herb company in Berkeley, CA.